-Bankruptcy is a process by which a debtor can obtain court-ordered relief from his debts.
-While bankruptcy can be a valuable necessity in some cases, not everybody who faces financial difficulty should file for bankruptcy.
+Bankruptcy is a process through debtors may obtain court-ordered relief from their debts.
+While for some debtors bankruptcy may be a valuable necessity, not everybody who faces financial difficulty should file for bankruptcy.

-While the effective use of financial management requires that you give up a great deal of control, you may wish to utilize a financial manager to handle your income and assets, to pay your bills, and to put you on an "allowance," until your finances are back in order.
-This can be particularly helpful if your financial problems emerge from bad spending habits.
-You may also wish for a less intrusive form of management, such as simply having a financial counselor help you create a budget that they may attempt to follow on their own.
+While the effective use of financial management requires that you give up a great deal of control of your finances, you may consider hiring a financial manager to handle your income and assets, to pay your bills, and to put you on an allowance until your finances are back in order.
+Financial management may be particularly helpful if your financial problems emerge from poor spending habits.
+Some debtors may opt for a less intrusive form of management, such having a financial counselor help them create a budget that they may attempt to follow on their own.

 "Working Out" Your Debts

 Some creditors will work with debtors, even waiving part of a delinquency or waiving interests on a debt, provided the debtor agrees to make payments on the debt.
 Sophisticated creditors know that even if a debtor doesn't declare bankruptcy, some debts are very difficult to collect.
 Creditors and collection agencies may agree to take a percentage of the debt they collect as payment in full, as they know that litigation can be timely and expensive, and that aggressive collection may trigger a bankruptcy resulting in a smaller recovery or no recovery at all.

-Please be careful when dealing with companies which offer to combine all of your debts into a single "low payment" loan.
-Some of those companies collect large fees while offering a loan package that is inferior to that which you could obtain through a bank or credit union.
+Please be careful when dealing with companies that offer to combine all of your debts into a single "low payment" loan.
+Some of those companies collect large fees while offering a loan package that is inferior to that which you could obtain directly from a bank or credit union.
 A poorly structured loan may leave you paying interest for years, while making essentially no progress on paying down the principal of the loan.

-Whether before or after bankruptcy, many people are attracted to offers to "repair bad credit" or even to "remove" a bankruptcy from their credit history.
+Whether before or after bankruptcy, many people are attracted to offers from companies that claim to "repair bad credit" or even to "remove" a bankruptcy from their credit history.
 Most such offers are fraudulent or result in only temporary removal while a dispute is being investigated.
 For more information, please read our article about credit repair scams.